bseltz-cohesity/scripts/powershell/registerGCPTargets/README.md

 * -vip: the Cohesity cluster to connect to
 * -username: the cohesity user to login with
 * -domain: (optional) domain of the Cohesity user (defaults to local)
-* -projectid: name of GCP project
-* -keyfile: path to text file containing private key (default is gcpkey.txt)
-* -clientemail: email address of GCP service account
+* -jsonfile: GCP service account JSON file (download from IAM)
 * -inputfile: path to CSV file (default is gcptargets.csv)